 - Pronunciation Changes in Words that are Both Nouns and Verbs

 74. Designing Your Life

-🔗 Designing Your Life – Bill Burnett & Dave Evans (🎧)
+🔗 Designing Your Life: How to Build a Well-lived Joyful Life – Bill Burnett & Dave Evans (🎧)

 As a life designer, you need to embrace two philosophies: 1.
 You choose better when you have lots of good ideas to choose from.
 2. You never choose your first solution to any problem.